 Occasionally MIHS or MISD staff members photograph students or student work for use in school or district publications (yearbooks, calendars, newsletters, websites).
-Families who do not wish to release photographs of a student or a student's work must notify the school annually in writing.
+Families who do not wish to release photographs of a student or a student's work must complete the 3231 FERPA Opt-Out form and submit it to the school or district office annually.

-Graduation Requirements Class of 2020
+Graduation Requirements

-Students in the Class of 2020 must complete 24 course credits.
+Students in the Class of 2022 and later must complete 24 course credits.
 Of the 24 course credits required, 20 are specified by Mercer Island High School, the Mercer Island School District, and Washington State as follows:

-English4.0Social Studies:3.0• Washington State History(NC)• American Studies-US History(1.0)• Contemporary Issues(1.0)• Circipa(0.5) Content Credits Content Credits Control of the c Social Studies: • Washington State History • American Studies-US Histor • Contemporary Issues • Civics 3.0 (NC) y(1.0) (1.0) (0.5) Laboratory Sciences World Language (or PPR) Physical Education Health Education College and Career Readiness Fine Arts 3.0 2.0 1.5 0.5 1.0
+Content Credits Content Credits English 3.0 (NC) /(1.0) (1.0) (0.5) Mathematics Laboratory Sciences World Language (or PPR) Physical Education Health Education College and Career Readiness Fine Arts (or 1.0 Fine Arts + 1.0 PPR) 3.0 2.0 1.5 0.5 1.0 2.0